Kumneger0/TGCloud/README.md

 ### 💡 Why TGCloud?

-- **No Storage Limits**: Unlike traditional cloud storage services with tiered payment plans, TGCloud leverages Telegram's unlimited storage capabilities.
+- **Completely Free**: Unlike traditional cloud storage services with tiered payment plans, TGCloud is 100% free with no hidden costs or premium tiers.
+- **No Storage Limits**: Leverage Telegram's unlimited storage capabilities without restrictions on file size or total storage used.
 - **Privacy-Focused**: Your files are stored in private Telegram channels accessible only to you.
 - **Simple & Fast**: Modern interface designed for easy file management with quick uploads and downloads.
 - **Open Source**: Fully transparent codebase you can inspect, modify, and contribute to.